prwhite/philibs/readme.md

 This current goal of this project is to transform the code into a proper stand-alone library.
 Following this transformation, the library will be upgraded from support of GLES 1.x to _only_ support GLES 2.x.

+## License

+The philibs source code is covered by the (zlib/libpng)[http://opensource.org/licenses/Zlib] open source license, except where otherwise noted.
+E.g:

+	Copyright (c) 2014 Payton R White

+	This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+	Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+	1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

+	2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

+	3. This notice may not be removed or altered from any source distribution.